An overactive thyroid (hyperthyroidism) is when your thyroid gland makes too many thyroid hormones.

-Possible treatments for overactive thyroid include medication, radioactive iodine or surgery.
+- Possible treatments include medicines, radioactive iodine or surgery.

-The thyroid is a small, butterfly-shaped gland in your neck.
-It produces two thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).
-Thyroid hormones help the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.
+Your thyroid is a small, butterfly-shaped gland in your neck.
+It produces 2 thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).
+Thyroid hormones help your body use energy, stay warm and keep your brain, heart, muscles and other organs working as they should.

-- Too much iodine in the body – can be caused by taking iodine supplements such as kelp or seaweed.
+- Too much iodine in your body.
+This can be caused by taking iodine supplements such as kelp or seaweed

-- Inflammation of the thyroid gland, possibly caused by a virus or problem with the immune system.
+- Thyroiditis or inflammation of your thyroid gland, possibly caused by a virus or problem with your immune system.

 - Some medicines such as lithium or amiodarone can cause an overactive thyroid.